craue/TwigExtensionsBundle/README.md

 ## DecorateEmptyValueExtension

-Provides an enhanced "default" filter to decorate empty values with a placeholder which can even be HTML.
+Provides an enhanced `default` filter to decorate empty values with a placeholder which can even be HTML.

 Usually, if you want to use HTML, e.g. the HTML entity "&mdash;", as value for the default filter in an HTML Twig template you have to do cumbersome